danrubenstein/headline-grabber/readme.md

 # Headline Grabber:

+### Status update (03/29/17)

+The Headline Grabber Facebook page has been discontinued.

 ## Intro

 This is a Flask application built off of [this tutorial](https://blog.hartleybrody.com/fb-messenger-bot/) that takes the headlines from a bunch of places and puts them in front of you.
-It's currently implemented both as a Facebook bot (Headline Grabber) and as a command line application.
+It's currently implemented as a command line utility.

 Information is taken from the [newsapi](https://newsapi.org/) API.